sjs20/CSE-3461-Exam-1-Study-Guide/README.md

 ### CSE 3461 Practice Test is a pdf of numerous questions to test your general knowledge of the course material.
 - The solutions to these prompts can be found in the 'CSE 3461 Practice Test Answer Key' file.

-### CSE 3461 Practice Problems is a pdf of numerous questions to test your knowledge of specific course material
+### CSE 3461 Practice Problems is a pdf of numerous questions from the homeworks to test your knowledge of specific course material
 - The solutions to these questions can be found in the 'CSE 3461 Practice Problems Answer Key' file.